IstiCusi/mandelcuda/README.md

 ## Description

 MandelCuda is a very minimalistic show case of CUDA for the calculation of the Mandelbrot set and its boundaries.
-V

 ## Installation

-Compile the demo using `make`
+Compile the mandelcute-iness using `make`

 ## Contributing